bakedziti420/tdd-and-mocha/readme.md

 * Fewer bugs in our code

-* Provides a clear goal in the development, that is, to make all tests to pass.
+* Provides a clear goal in the development, that is, to make all tests pass.

 * Allows for automation and continuous integration, ensuring that our application won’t break